Venezuela at the 2024 Summer Olympics

 Venezuela competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 It was the nation's twentieth consecutive appearance at the Summer Olympics.
 Venezuela failed to win a single Olympic medal for the first time since the 2000 Summer Olympics.
-Raiber Rodríguez fell short of his bronze medal match in the Wrestling at the 2024 Summer Olympics – Men's Greco-Roman 60 kg, losing out to Ri Se-ung of North Korea.
+Raiber Rodríguez fell short of his bronze medal match in the men's Greco-Roman wrestling 60 kg, losing out to Ri Se-ung of North Korea.

 Competitors

 The following is the list of number of competitors in the Games.